 - Platinum with 75 nights: 4 Starpoints per dollar spent with Uber

-Extra points using cards with a travel category
+Extra points using cards with a travel/transport category

 Does your card give you a fixed number of bonus points for travel purchases?
 Lyft and Uber may fall into your card’s travel category, meaning your rides could get you double or triple points, depending on the card.